PrashantDongarwar/CDEC-b21/README.md

 w (write) ------- touch, mkdir, rm, cp, mv x (execute) ----- cd

+Note: Even you have a permission of write(w) but if not have permisssion of execute, then you cant performed write operations in Directory
+     Even if you have write (w) permission on a directory, you cannot perform write operations unless you also have execute (x) permission on that directory.

 for file :
 r (read) ------- cat, more, less, head, tail, vim